-Essays earning a score of 8 respond to the prompt effectively.
-They effectively establish and support their position on one or more than one of Schopenhauer's claims, using appropriate evidence.
-These essays may refer to the passage explicitly or implicitly.
+Essays earning a score of 8 respond to the prompt effectively, taking a position on the value of public statements of opinion and developing the position with appropriate and convincing evidence.
 The prose demonstrates an ability to control a wide range of the elements of effective writing but is not necessarily flawless.

-7 Essays earning a score of 7 fit the description of 6 essays but are distinguished by more complete or purposeful argumentation or by a more mature prose style.
+7 Essays earning a score of 7 fit the description of 6 essays but provide a more complete argument or demonstrate a more mature prose style.